openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

            certificate-bearing value in ``student_courseenrollment.mode``.

        * - error
-         - An error ocurred during certificate generation.
+         - An error occurred during certificate generation.
        * - generating
          - A request has been made to generate a certificate but it has not yet been generated.